brootware/staging.github.io/_drafts/forensics-report-template.md

 ## The Executive Summary

 - When the investigation contains a separation of duties, the law enforcement agencies will clarify the duties of the investigators in this section.
-- The executive summary should be written in clear, short, and concise sentenses/paragraphs with no more than 10 percent of the engire report to help the non-technical user to understand the investigation.
+- The executive summary should be written in clear, short, and concise sentences/paragraphs with no more than 10 percent of the entire report to help the non-technical user to understand the investigation.

 ## Investigation Scope